Credentials MatterA National Landscape of High School Student Credential Attainment Compared to Workforce Demand

 This project was made possible by a grant from Carnegie Corporation of New York.
 The statements made and views expressed are solely the responsibility of the authors.

-Not a single state has its industry credentials “highly aligned” with the job market, while more than 20 states don’t collect the data needed to tell whether they are aligned with what employers want or not, according to new research by ExcelinEd and Burning Glass Technologies.
+In 2019, not a single state had its industry credentials “highly aligned” with the job market, while more than 20 states didn’t collect the data needed to tell whether they were aligned with what employers wanted or not.
+In 2020, the nation’s job credentials are still largely out of alignment with what employers want, but more states are now collecting data on the attainment of credentials, according to the latest research by ExcelinEd and Burning Glass Technologies.

-The Credentials Matter report is the result of an ongoing research partnership designed to shed light to provide new insights into the alignment between the credentials high school student earn and the demand for those credentials in the workforce.
+The Credentials Matter reports are the result of an ongoing research partnership designed to shed light to provide new insights into the alignment between the credentials high school students earn and the demand for those credentials in the workforce.
 The project is intended to inform key policy decisions about which career pathways and associated credentials lead to middle and high wage employment opportunities and continued advancement for students.

 Key findings include:

-- Only about half of all states (28) collect quantitative data on the attainment of credentials.
+- 33 states are now collecting quantitative data on the attainment of credentials.

 - States do not have consistent definitions for what constitutes an industry-recognized credential—even though high school students earn hundreds of thousands of credentials each year.